meheedihasaan/quiz-portal/README.md

 Or, you can run this application via the <span style = "color: cyan">Run</span> button of your preferred IDE.

 ### User Manuals
 There are two types of user - Admin and Participant.
 Admin can create categories and manage them.
 Admin can create quizzes on different categories and manage them.
-Admin can add question into these quizzes.
-Admin can activated and deactivated a particular quiz.
-A participant have to register first and then he can participate in a quiz any number of times.
+Admin can add questions to these quizzes.
+Admin can activate and deactivate a particular quiz.
+A participant has to register first and then he can participate in a quiz any number of times.
 He can evaluate his answer.